TheoW03/TheoW03/README.md

 I been doing alot of gamedev on Unity, minecraft modding, and alot of attempts to add webscra[ing to a website I been trying to code

-also have a small interest in math
+also have a small interest in applied math